 What is a pathology report?

 A pathology report describes the results of any tests done on tissue removed from the body.
-Each time you have tissue removed a report is written by a pathologist (a doctor who examines the tissue).
+Each time you have tissue removed, it’s looked at under a microscope and a report is written by a pathologist (a doctor who examines cells and tissues).

 - a biopsy (removal of tissue to be looked at under a microscope)

-- breast-conserving surgery (removal of the cancer and a margin of normal breast tissue around the cancer)
+- breast-conserving surgery (removal of the cancer and a margin (border) of normal breast tissue around it)